 If you pursue the B.A. with a major in music, you will also complete a language requirement.
 You may satisfy the requirement by taking a proficiency examination, completing an intermediate-level language course or participating in an approved education abroad experience.

 The Department of Music is a fully accredited member of the National Association of Schools of Music.
-The music therapy program is approved by the American Music Therapy Association, and the music education degree is licensed by the state of Ohio.

 The Bachelor of Arts with a major in Music (MUS) with a concentration in Ethnomusicology focuses on the diversity of the world’s musical traditions.
 Students will participate in both the Western European classical music tradition (in private lessons and in choral or instrumental ensembles) and in musics from across the globe, including Black gospel, Javanese gamelan, American jazz and African choral singing.
 They will study European music theory in addition to transcription of unwritten musics.
 They will learn to analyze music in culture by studying anthropology as well, and will ultimately complete a minor in Anthropology.
 Students will conduct ethnographic fieldwork in order to become conversant with the essential research methods of ethnomusicology and anthropology, and during their senior year will complete a two-semester capstone project based on their fieldwork.
 To take advantage of the diverse academic environment at the University of Dayton, students are encouraged to complete a second major within another discipline.